[5 MIN READ]

 - Cannot keep water down for a period of 12 hours

-Preventing dehydration sounds like a relatively simple process—you just have to drink more water.
+Preventing dehydration and keeping heat illness at bay sounds like a relatively simple process — you just have to drink more water.
 But for some people, that can be challenging.
-The following tips can help you increase your water intake and reap the health benefits that being adequately hydrated can bring.
+The following tips can help you increase your daily water intake and reap the health benefits that being adequately hydrated can bring.

-- Drink a glass of water when you first wake up for the day
+- Drink a glass of water when you first wake up.

 Find a doctor